BarryZM/A-system-of-Chinese-medical-multi-KBQA/README.md

 # Chinese-Medical-Multi-Hop-Question-Answering
-This project is about how to create a Chinese medical knowledge and generate the templates to answer the multi-hop question.
+This project is about how to create a Chinese medical knowledge graph and generate the templates to answer the multi-hop question, I just use the rules to find the answer of a question in the first, more model will update.
 ## Introduction
+Recently, many work focus on how to use knowledge graph to solve the simple question, few work about complex relation (1hop, 2hop, or more hops), expecially in Chinese.
+It's very important in the real application.
+So in this project, I build a Chinese medical knowledge graph in the first, and then create some template for training the model or answer the question by the rules, I will provide the method about how to use rule to answer the question, at the same time the training set for deep learning model will also be provided.
+By this project, you will learn how to create a knowledge graph, visualize them by neo4j, and use rules to answer the complex question.